-**Deb Werksman: Editor-in-Chief and friend forever.
-Love her!
+Deb Werksman: Editor-in-Chief.
 Her husband, Jeff Yoder, romantic comedy writer and really-nice-guy was also at our gathering.

-**Malena Lott: Two-time novelist of humorous women’s fiction and just a lovely lady.
-Class with a capitol C. She made me welcome in the limo and at dinner as my nearest companion.
-Malena’s website.
-Also check out Athena’s Bookshelffor brief reviews of romance novels.
+Malena Lott: Two-time novelist of humorous women’s fiction and just a lovely lady.
+Class with a capital C. She made me welcome in the limo and at dinner as my nearest companion.

 Judi Fennell: Newbie like me.
 Writer of mermaid romance stories!
 I gotta check that out!!